 Cinematography didn’t suffer from any technical difficulties throughout.

 Mary’s business partner Penny, mentioned something about a “dark tower.”
 Both Judy Greer & Matthew McConaughey went on to participate in separate Stephen King film adaptations.
-Judy co-starred in the 2013 remake of Carrie & Matt portrayed Roland Deschain’s archenemy Randall Flagg in The Dark Tower.
+Judy co-starred in the 2013 remake of “Carrie.”
+While Matt portrayed Roland Deschain’s archenemy, Randall Flagg in “The Dark Tower.”

-Ugly: Besides the opening scene, we barely get to see Mary’s job as a Wedding Planner.
+Ugly: Besides the Opening Scene, we barely get to see Mary’s job as a Wedding Planner.
 Turns out to be another generic romantic comedy, rather than focusing on her job.

-Before Steve is revealed to be Mary’s client’s fiancé, why did he almost kiss Mary?
-I’ll assume he possibly has a split personality like Gollum from The Lord Of The Rings.
+Before Steve’s revealed to be Mary’s client’s fiancé, why did he almost kiss Mary?
+I’ll assume he possibly has a split personality like Gollum from “The Lord of the Rings Trilogy.”

-When Mary accidentally got her shoe stuck in a manhole plate, a dumpster rolls towards her, she removes her shoe and proceeds to retrieve it while the dumpster keeps moving.
-Nobody acts like that in real life, other than J-Lo making poor career choices.
-That’s it, I have to Double Down this con for breaking my Suspension Of Disbelief!
+When Mary accidentally got her shoe stuck in a manhole plate, a dumpster rolls towards her.
+She removes her shoe and proceeds to retrieve it while the dumpster keeps moving.
+Nobody acts like that in real life, other than J.Lo making poor career choices.
+That’s it, I have to Double Down this con for breaking my Suspension of Disbelief!

 The conflict between Mary & Steve felt contrived such as their first encounter.
 If Mary never tried to get her shoe stuck, the plot would’ve never existed in the first place.

 Other than Mary’s father who told her he and her mother had an arranged marriage, her “tragic backstory” reveals the reason why she lives alone is because her fiancé cheated on her.
 Hear me out ladies, it takes time to get over a break-up for just a couple of days and then find another man.
 Mary doesn’t realize there’s plenty of men in the world, she’s cuckoo for Coca Puffs!
-Kingpin from Daredevil had a troubled backstory than her!
+Kingpin from Charlie Cox’s “Daredevil” had a troubled backstory than her!

 The Final Verdict: D, FOR DUMBFOUNDED!

-The Wedding Planner is a misfire suffering from being too predictable since the beginning, middle & end.
+The Wedding Planner is a misfire suffering from being way too predictable since the beginning, middle & end.
 As a kid, I liked it, now that I’m an adult, I fully understand why it was a stinker due to the fact several critics pointed out negative aspects.
 Makes perfect sense to me.
-If I were you, skip this film.
+If I were you, skip this stinker.